tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 Read Before You Post

-Using Custom OpenVPN Binaries
+Using Other OpenVPN Binaries

 1) You need an OpenVPN binary.
 If your configurations use the "down-root" plugin, you need a binary of that, too.